souravbadami/linkbynet.github.io/_includes/elk-conclusion.markdown

 # Conclusion

-[Elasticsearch][elasticsearch] has the well deserved reputation of being blistering fast while ingesting data as well as answering queries of all sorts and shapes.
+[Elasticsearch][elasticsearch] has the well-deserved reputation of being remarkably fast at ingesting data as well as answering queries of all sorts and shapes.

 It is indeed possible to achieve a truly massive scale of several petabytes of